Dill Pickle Recipe

 - Use pickling or Kirby cucumbers: these cucumbers usually have very bumpy skins and firm flesh which makes them perfect for crunchy pickles.
 They retain their crunch and don’t become mushy and soft after pickling.

 - Choose perfect cucumbers: when picking cucumbers look for firm, medium to small cucumbers that are without blemishes or mushy spots.
+Using blemished cucumbers can contribute the wrong bacteria to the brine and make it compete with the proper bacteria.

 - Soak in iced water: For the crunchiest pickles, make sure your cucumbers are as fresh and crunchy as possible before you start.
 If they’re softer or not fresh, just trim both ends and give the cucumbers a soak in icy water for 30 minutes to 2 hours before you start.